Financial-Times/o-layout/README.md

 └————————————————————————————┘
 ```

-To make the main content and heading area larger on desktop, delete the aside sidebar element `o-layout__aside-sidebar`.
+This layout may be used without a right-hand side bar.
+To remove it, delete the aside sidebar element `o-layout__aside-sidebar`.
 ```
 ┌————————————————————————————┐
 |           HEADER           |